Sign in

 Nuclear & Electronics Product Page

-Passive detectors do not require electrical power to operate and tend to be considerably smaller and lighter-weight than active detectors.
-Passive detectors usually operate in a cumulative mode: exposure to radiation causes the accumulation of a signal that is stored in the detector.
-After the exposure period, the detector is processed and the stored signal is read-out.
-Examples of passive detectors include x-ray film badges, photographic nuclear emulsions, and thermoluminescence and optically stimulated luminescence detectors.
-The EVBRPL specializes in the use of CR-39 plastic nuclear track detector (PNTD), a type of passive detector widely used in space radiation dosimetry and neutron dosimetry, and that can also be employed in nuclear physics and cosmic ray experiments.
+In contrast, passive detectors don't need electrical power and are generally smaller and lighter.
+These detectors accumulate a signal due to radiation exposure, which is processed and read after the exposure period.
+Examples include x-ray film badges, photographic nuclear emulsions, and thermoluminescence and optically stimulated luminescence detectors.
+The EVBRPL excels in using CR-39 plastic nuclear track detectors (PNTD), a prominent passive detector used in space radiation dosimetry and neutron dosimetry, and also in nuclear physics and cosmic ray experiments.

 If you are looking for more details, kindly visit radiation detection and measurement solutions.